The Beyman Bros

-The Beyman Bros are Christopher Guest (This Is Spinal Tap, A Mighty Wind, Best In Show), David Nichtern (Grammy-nominated composer and producer) and C.J.
-Vanston (Ringo Starr, Barbra Streisand, Dolly Parton, Joe Cocker).
+The Beyman Bros are Christopher Guest, David Nichtern and C.J.
+Vanston.
 Their music is an instrumental mix of Americana, bluegrass and jazz elements.
 A full-length release, Memories of Summer as a Child, was released on January 20, 2009 on Dharma Moon.

+Guest is known for This Is Spinal Tap, as is Vanston, who was the musical director for Spinal Tap, and Nichtern wrote Midnight at the Oasis for Maria Muldaur.
+Guest and Nichtern were childhood friends and have been playing music together for decades.
+They played together when they were in college in a band called Voltaire's Nose.